 3. “Are you talking to anyone else?”

 There comes another point in the conversation where it diverges to whether you are talking to other people as well.
-I wonder if it’s some human impulse for exclusivity, to want to know if you’re the only one, if you’re somehow special.
+I wonder if it’s some human impulse for exclusivity, to want to know if you’re the only one if you’re somehow special.
 Maybe it’s a manifestation of the desire for monogamy in a relationship (which is what most relationships are today).
-Perhaps it’s the remnants left behind by the Judeo-Christian Tradition’s influence on our laws, or in other words, colonial imperialism, and we are all socialised.
-On the flip side, it may just show human nature’s emotions like jealousy, envy or maybe just curiosity.
+Perhaps it’s the remnants left behind by the Judeo-Christian Tradition’s influence on our laws — or in other words, colonial imperialism, and we are all socialized.
+On the flip side, it may just show human nature’s emotions like jealousy, envy, or maybe just curiosity.

 4. Good morning/night texts